N0NSERV1AM/py-net-recon/README.md

 ## Features

-- Asynchronous scanning using the `asyncio` library for improved performance
+- Asynchronous scanning using the `dnspython` library for improved performance
-- Uses `aiodns` for asynchronous DNS resolution, improving performance over blocking `socket.getaddrinfo()`
+- Uses `dnspython` for asynchronous DNS resolution, improving performance over blocking `socket.getaddrinfo()`
 - Support for scanning both IPv4 and IPv6 addresses
 - Handles scenarios where a hostname resolves to multiple IP addresses, scanning ports on each resolved IP address
 - Configurable timeout for each connection attempt